mrgargsir/HEWPExcelADDins/README.md

 13. **Auto Serial Numbering** – Dynamically apply serial numbers to each item.
 Numbers auto-update on insert/delete.
 14. **Steel Weight Calculator** – Convert running meters Rebar Length to kilograms based on entered diameter and put this value below of selected total row cell .
 15. **Steel Summary Generator** – Create a steel usage summary below the current sheet.
-16. **Bill Summary** – Generate a complete summary in a new sheet.
+16. **Bill Summary** – Generate a complete summary in a new sheet, next to active sheet.
 If a portal-downloaded summary is open, it auto fetch ,compares and highlights differences.
+17. **Quantity of Materials Summary** – Generate a complete Consumption summary in a new sheet, next to active sheet.

 ---